UAW escalates strike against lone holdout GM after landing tentative pacts with Stellantis and Ford

 “The Spring Hill walkout affects so much of GM’s production that the company is likely to settle quickly or close down most production,” said Erik Gordon, a University of Michigan business professor.
 The union wants to wrap negotiations with all three automakers so “Ford and Stellantis workers don’t vote down (their) tentative agreements because they want to see what GM workers get.”

-The Stellantis deal mirrors one reached last week with Ford, and saves jobs at a factory in Belvidere, Illinois, that Stellantis had planned to close, the UAW said.
+The Stellantis deal mirrors one reached last week with Ford, and saves jobs at several plants, the UAW said.

+Presidents of the Ford union locals voted unanimously Sunday in Detroit to endorse that tentative contract after UAW President Shawn Fain explained its details, the union tweeted.

+As he explained the particulars to the full membership in a later livestream, Fain, along with Chuck Browning, the UAW vice president, said the deal represents a “historical inflection point” for reviving union power in an America where “we were being left behind by an economy that only works for the billionaire class.”

+He added the deal won’t force autoworkers to choose between “good jobs and green jobs” as the industry converts to electric vehicles: Workers at Ford’s electronic vehicle and battery plants will fall under UAW agreements once their workforce becomes majority union.

+Meantime, the union continued talks Sunday with GM, said a spokesman for the automaker.
+No details were provided.

-GM said it was disappointed with the additional strike at the Spring Hill plant, which has 11 million square feet of building space, “in light of the progress we have made.”
-It said in a statement that is has bargained in good faith and wants a deal as soon as possible.
+On Saturday, the company said in a statement it was disappointed with the expanded strike “in light of the progress we have made,” adding it has bargained in good faith and wants a deal as soon as possible.

-In a statement, UAW President Shawn Fain lamented what he called “GM’s unnecessary and irresponsible refusal to come to a fair agreement.”
+In a statement, Fain lamented what he called “GM’s unnecessary and irresponsible refusal to come to a fair agreement.”

 “Everybody’s really fired up and excited,” Spring Hill assembly line worker Larry Montgomery said by phone on Sunday.
 He said workers were taken by surprise by the strike call.
 “We thought it was going to happen earlier.”

-The pact includes 25% in general wage increases over the next 4 1/2 years for top assembly plant workers, with 11% coming once the deal is ratified.
-Workers also will get cost-of-living pay that would bring the raises to a compounded 33%, with top assembly plant workers making more than $42 per hour.
-At Stellantis, top-scale workers now make around $31 per hour.
+At Stellantis, workers get cost-of-living pay that would bring raises to a compounded 33%, with top assembly plant workers making more than $42 per hour.
+Top-scale workers there now make around $31 per hour.

-Like the Ford contract, the Stellantis deal would run through April 30, 2028.

-Vice President Rich Boyer, who led the Stellantis talks, said the workforce will be doubled at the Toledo, Ohio, machining plant.
+Vice President Rich Boyer, who led the Stellantis talks, said the workforce will double at the Toledo, Ohio, machining plant.
 The union, he said, won $19 billion worth of investment across the U.S.

+That compares with more than $8 billion in investments that Browning said UAW won from Ford.

 Fain said Stellantis had proposed cutting 5,000 U.S. jobs, but the union’s strike changed that to adding 5,000 jobs by the end of the contract.

-He said competing companies with non-unionized workforces, which include Toyota and Tesla, “couldn’t have gotten a better year-end gift.”

-Under the Stellantis contract, a top-scale assembly plant worker’s base wage will exceed all increases in the past 22 years.
-Starting wages for new hires will rise 67% including cost-of-living adjustments to over $30 per hour, it said in a statement.
+Under the Stellantis contract, starting wages for new hires will rise 67% including cost-of-living adjustments to over $30 per hour, it said in a statement.
 Temporary workers will get raises of more than 165%, while workers at parts centers will get an immediate 76% increase if the contract is ratified.

-The union also won the right to strike over plant closures at Stellantis, and can strike if the company doesn’t meet product and investment commitments, Fain said.

-Bruce Baumhower, president of the local union at a large Stellantis Jeep factory in Toledo, Ohio, that has been on strike since September, said he expects workers will vote to approve the deal because of the pay raises above 30% and a large 11% raise immediately.
+Bruce Baumhower, president of the local union at a large Stellantis Jeep factory in Toledo, Ohio, that had been on strike since September, said he expected workers to vote to approve the deal because of pay raises including the immediate 11% raise on ratification.
 “It’s a historic agreement as far as I’m concerned.”

 Some union members had complained that Fain promised 40% raises to match what he said was given to company CEOs, but Baumhower said that was merely an opening bid.

-“Ultimately, the numbers they did come to agree with is what the UAW wanted,” said Jermaine Antwine, a 48-year-old Stellantis worker who had been picketing the automaker’s Sterling Heights, Michigan, plant Saturday.
-A team leader in materials at the plant, the Pontiac, Michigan man has 24 years with the automaker.

-Negotiations between the UAW and Stellantis had intensified Thursday, the day after the Ford deal was announced.

 The union began targeted strikes against all three automakers on Sept.
 15 after its contracts with the companies expired.
-At the peak, about 46,000 workers were on strike against all three companies, about one-third of the union’s 146,000 members at the Detroit three.
+At the peak, about 46,000 UAW workers were on strike — about one-third of the union’s 146,000 members at all three companies.

 Other union leaders who followed aggressive bargaining strategies in recent months have also secured pay hikes and other benefits for their members.
 Last month, the union representing Hollywood writers called off a nearly five-month strike after scoring some wins in compensation, length of employment and other areas.